-Not all who fail to live up to these standards are hypocrites.
-Some people may fervently and honestly believe what they say is right and good... they just don't have the moral strength or willpower to consistently live up to their own high standards.
-These aren't hypocrites.
-A hypocrite, by definition, only pretends to believe what he preaches, although the more self-aware among them may occasionally acknowledge (and/or attempt to justify) their situation with a Hypocrisy Nod.
+Those who don't are hypocrites.
+The dichotomy here is that they may fervently and honestly believe what they say is right and good... they just don't have the moral strength or willpower to consistently live up to their own high standards.
+(Unless, of course, they're outright liars.)
+They might believe that Utopia Justifies the Means, and that they aren't worthy of it.
+Maybe they're deeply in denial, and justify their hypocrisy as either necessary or dismiss it with a simple, "That's different."
+In other cases, they might find the lure of Forbidden Fruit impossible to resist.
+The more self-aware among them may occasionally acknowledge (and/or attempt to justify) their situation with a Hypocrisy Nod.

 Frequently, they will be found out.
 Be it an Engineered Public Confession or through investigation.
 The Hero may have the choice of either exposing them as a fraud and discrediting them before their followers, or keeping their secret and blackmailing them into cleaning up their act or helping in another matter.
 How this turns out depends on how sympathetic or Jerk Ass they are, and how humanizing their "vice" is (a diet guru eating donuts is probably ok, an eco-businessman clear cutting forests probably isn't, a moral crusader molesting children definitely isn't).
 If a villain finds a friend of the hero's Fatal Flaw this way (or worse, the hero's own), they might use Flaw Exploitation to torment and control them.

-If found out and/or exposed, the hypocrite will have the chance to mend their ways and do a Heel Face Turn in one of two forms.
-Either loosening their standards and living a simpler but more honest and happier life, or tightening their belt and actually live up to their ideal.
-Failure to do either is usually enough for either a mental breakdown or a full on Face Heel Turn as they reject their morality and embrace their vice.
+If found out and/or exposed, the hypocrite will have the chance to mend their ways and do a Heel-Face Turn in one of two forms: either loosen their standards (and cut everyone else the same slack they give themselves), or tighten their belt (and actually live up to their espoused ideals).
+Failure to do either is usually enough for either a mental breakdown or a full on Face-Heel Turn as they reject their morality and embrace their vice.